EducationNC/EdNC-2019-theme/wp-content/plugins/luckywp-table-of-contents/readme.txt

 11. Miscellaneous Settings

 == Changelog ==

+= 1.9.11 — 2019-11-18 =
++ Added hook filters `lwptoc_force_wp_transliterate` and `lwptoc_transliterator`.
+* Fixed: in some cases for table of contents used a non-current post.

+= 1.9.10 — 2019-11-10 =
+* Fixed: in some cases hash for heading without transliteration was generated incorrectly.

+= 1.9.9 — 2019-11-06 =
+* Minor fixes for WPML compatibility.

+= 1.9.8 — 2019-10-23 =
+* Minor fixes for compatibility with WordPress 5.3.

+= 1.9.7 — 2019-10-17 =
+* Fixed: in some cases the widget was displayed incorrectly.

+= 1.9.6 — 2019-10-11 =
+* Enhancements for more compatible with themes and plugins.

+= 1.9.5 — 2019-10-09 =
+* Enhancements for more compatible with themes and plugins.

 = 1.9.4 — 2019-09-04 =
 * Enhancements for more compatible with themes and plugins.